-If you lose your permit, simply download the MO Hunting app to your Android or Apple mobile device, log in with your Conservation Number, and a valid, electronic version of your permit will appear on the app.
+If you lose your permit, simply download the MO Hunting app to your Android or Apple mobile device, log in with your date of birth and Conservation Number, and a valid, electronic version of your permit will appear on the app.
 Any active, valid permit can be reprinted from home at mdc.mo.gov/buypermits.
 Replacement permits can also be purchased from any vendor for \$2.